2020 AXCC UTV COMPETITION RULES

 - 170cc & ACE 150: Roof Panel REQUIRED.

-- GPS Tracking: Pro 1000 & Pro Turbo classes are required to run a GPS Tracking device by AiM Sports during the race.
+- GPS Tracking: ALL PRO classes are required to run a GPS Tracking device by AiM Sports during the race.
 GPS is optional but recommended for all other UTV classes.

-- Pro Turbo/Pro 1000 drivers must receive a prior approval to be in Pro Class for AXCC prior to registering for any event.
+- Pro Turbo/Pro 1000/Pro Single Seat drivers must receive a prior approval to be in Pro Class for AXCC prior to registering for any event.

-- Online pre-entry is required for Pro Turbo/Pro 1000 classes.
-For all other classes pre-entry is recommended.
+- Pre-entry is required for Pro Turbo/Pro 1000/Pro Single Seat classes.
+For all other classes, pre-entry is recommended.

 - Teams must register for the race before operating their machine anywhere on the facility.
 Drivers may not exceed 5 mph when traveling to/from their pit area, and occupants must always wear a helmet.